chmelynski/hyperdeck-server/design.md

 #### The Document component

-The presence of a Document component in a workbook indicates that a document will be drawn.
-A Document component is optional - the workbook functions fine without one.
-Global document settings, such as page size, screen resolution, and userspace unit definition, are stored here.
+The presence of a Document component in a workbook indicates that a Canvas/PDF document will be drawn.
+A Document component is optional - the workbook functions fine without one, and the user can just draw arbitrary HTML to the output <div>.
+But I feel that breaking backwards compatibility with paper is the worst mistake HTML makes, and is a big part of why scientists and businesspeople don't use HTML to communicate.
+Even if paper will finally be eliminated by iPads, you still need to use some sort of document format - PDF isn't going anywhere.

+The variables defined in the Document component include page size, screen resolution, and userspace unit definition.
 There are three measurement units that will be used in a document: *pixels* for displaying on the screen, *points* for displaying on the page, and what we call *cubits* for the unit used by user code.
 The user defines the number of cubits that will make up an inch, centimeter, etc.  For example, a user may decide to define 1 inch = 100 cubits, which is easy to work with.
 Points are fixed at 72 points per inch.
 Pixels per inch can be set to an arbitrary number.

 #### The Section component

 The Section component defines a sequence of continuous content, such as chapter of text.
 The Section will separate the content into pages for PDF export, but the Section is treated as one continuous segment for user interface purposes.
-This means that the Section will be represented by a single `&lt;canvas&gt;` element, so that dragging content across the section can be done without having to drag content across multiple `&lt;canvas&gt;`es.
-This might become a problem if users want to define very large Sections, because browsers have hard limits on the size of the `&lt;canvas&gt;`.
-To mitigate this, the user can pick a lower resolution so that the `&lt;canvas&gt;` takes up fewer pixels.
-Page breaks are delineated by dashed lines on the continuous `&lt;canvas&gt;`.
+This means that the Section will be represented by a single `<canvas>` element, so that dragging content across the section can be done without having to drag content across multiple `<canvas>`es.
+This might become a problem if users want to define very large Sections, because browsers have hard limits on the size of the `<canvas>`.
+To mitigate this, the user can pick a lower resolution so that the `<canvas>` takes up fewer pixels.
+Page breaks are delineated by dashed lines on the continuous `<canvas>`.
 Margins and portrait/landscape orientation are defined in the Section component.

-margin:{tp,rt,lf,bt}, interalMargin (gap between columns, margin from images/captions), nColumns, linePitch, indent, font, etc. then Paragraph widgets will be created for each box on the page when laying out text, it must avoid other widgets (think images and captions) that are overlaid on the page
+Variables defined in the Section component:

+* margin
+* internalMargin (gap between columns, possibly margin from images/captions)
+* nColumns
+* linePitch
+* indent
+* font
+* etc.

+It would be nice to have a way to directly edit the text displayed on the document.
+The indirect method (of editing text on the components side, and then seeing it displayed on the document side) is fine, but it is serious change from the direct manipulation people do in Word.
+But the whole notion of reimplementing direct manipulation text editors on a canvas is self-evidently a tarpit.

 #### Layout